umutcalikkasap/YZV311_2425_150210721_150210336/README.md

 Instructions for installing and running the project code will be provided here once the project is underway.

 ## Team
-- **Umut Çalıkkasap**: Focused on data preprocessing, literature review, and exploratory analysis.
-- **Pınar Erçin**: Handling model development, tuning, and evaluation.
+- **Umut Çalıkkasap**: Focused on data preprocessing, literature review, and exploratory analysis, handling model development, tuning, and evaluation.

 ## Timeline
 • **Week 1-2:** Data preprocessing and exploratory analysis